microsoft/SpeechT5/SpeechT5/README.md

 The manifest and pre-trained vocoder can be found in [huggingface](https://huggingface.co/mechanicalsea/speecht5-tts), which may be helpful to reproduce the results of SpeechT5 TTS model.

+We also provide re-implementation of TTS fine-tuned model [speecht5_tts.pt](https://huggingface.co/mechanicalsea/speecht5-tts/blob/main/speecht5_tts.pt), but with a smaller batch size or max updates, which can be helpful.

 #### Training

 ```